Vidhi11901/Credit-Card-Transaction-Power-BI-Dashboard/README.md

 Project Objective -

-To develop a comprehensive credit card weekly dashboard that provides real time insights into key metrics and trends, enabling stakeholders to monitor and analyzi credit card operations effectively
+To develop a comprehensive credit card weekly dashboard that provides real time insights into key metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively

 Steps undertaken